 When the free space on the storage becomes less than 200 MB, the program will alert you.
 You can choose another destination without losing the previously backed up data.
 You will be able to recover the data backed up on the old storage.
-Note that after selecting a new destination, Acronis Nonstop Backup creates a new full backup of the data selected for protection by Nonstop Backup.
+Note that after selecting a new destination, Acronis True Image Home 2012 creates a new full backup of the data selected for protection by Nonstop Backup.

 One more way of managing the Acronis Nonstop Backup storage is by deleting the backup versions you no longer need.
-To clean up the storage, select Operations $\rightarrow$ Clean up... on the Nonstop Backup box.
-Acronis True Image Home 2011 displays a window allowing you to select a period of time for deleting the backup versions created during that period.
+To clean up the storage, click the gear icon on the Nonstop Backup box to open the Operations menu and then select Clean up....
+Acronis True Image Home 2012 displays a window allowing you to select a period of time for deleting the backup versions created during that period.
 Select the required period and click OK.

+You can clean up only the active Acronis Nonstop Backup storage.

-You can also completely clean up the Acronis Nonstop Backup storage by selecting Operations $\rightarrow$ Delete backup in the Nonstop Backup box.
-Be careful, as this operation destroys all data backed up by Acronis Nonstop Backup.
+You can also completely clean up the Acronis Nonstop Backup storage by selecting Delete in the Operations menu of a Nonstop Backup box.
+If you select the active Nonstop Backup box, the deletion stops operation of Acronis Nonstop Backup.